AstickDutta/E-Commerce-Site/README.md

 - Updates a cart by either decrementing the quantity of a product by 1 or deleting a product from the cart.
 - Get cart id in request body.
 - Make sure that cart exist.
-- Key 'removeProduct' denotes whether a product is to be removed({removeProduct: 1}) or its quantity has to be decremented by 1({removeProduct: 0}).
+- Key 'removeProduct' denotes whether a product is to be removed({removeProduct: 0}) or its quantity has to be decremented by 1({removeProduct: 1}).
 - Make sure the userId in params and in JWT token match.
 - Make sure the user exist
+- Get product(s) details in response body.
 - Check if the productId exists and is not deleted before updating the cart.
 - __Response format__
   - _**On success**_ - Return HTTP status 200.
 Also return the updated cart document.
 The response should be a JSON object like [this](#successful-response-structure)